 Encourage staff development with online training

 The link between learning opportunities and employee motivation is strong.
 Companies that invest in personal development see improved employee retention, happier and more engaged staff, and a better work environment.

 Online learning might just be the motivational-boost your teams need

-So why not use your learning management system to create an online training program for your staff?
+So why not use your learning management system to create an online training programme for your staff?
 Encouraging people to learn new skills allows them to feel full of purpose, because they have a tangible goal to aim towards and achieve.